chris-rands/biopython-coronavirus/README.md

 ![License: MIT](https://img.shields.io/badge/License-MIT-blue.svg)
 # biopython-coronavirus

-A tutorial jupyter notebook illustrating how we can use [Biopython](https://github.com/biopython/biopython) to identity and perform some basic characterization of a coronavirus genome sequence.
+A tutorial jupyter notebook illustrating to use [Biopython](https://github.com/biopython/biopython) to identity and perform some basic characterization of a coronavirus genome sequence.

 ## Viewing the notebook